meg768/homebridge-ikea-tradfri-gateway/README.md

 After this, start **homebridge**, scan the presented code with your iPhone, and hopefully you will se all you IKEA lightbulbs in your iPhone/iPad Home app.

+## To Do

+* Find out gateway version and act accordingly
+* Support RGB bulbs
+* Support motion sensors and remote controls if possible